Scott Walker

 Scott Walker: Scott Keeps One Step Ahead

-Interview by Keith Altham, NME, July 1967
+Interview by Keith Altham, New Musical Express, 24 July 1967

-AND SO the moving singer, having moved — moves on.
+AND SO THE moving singer, having moved — moves on.
 Scott Walker is still one jump ahead of the fans in his pursuit of privacy. ...

 Scott Walker Hides Away In A Gloom-World